 I tell PWD to focus not just on the one food, but on your overall eating plan, fitness & stress level, and activities.
 There is more than one way to have the food that you love and maintain blood sugars.
 I encourage PWD to learn as much as they can about the fuel they put in their bodies and choose foods that will leave them satiated and satisfied for hours, not just a quick fix of high-carb foods.
 As I tell my children, try the food first to see if you like it as looks can be deceiving.
 I also encourage people to try herbs and spices, as many of them may have medicinal properties.
 However, PWD must speak with their healthcare provider before incorporating herbs in their meal plan, as some herbs may have adverse interactions with medications.

-For the next several months, in a "problem foods" series, I will highlight some foods that can be controversial for diabetes, hoping to:
+In my "problem foods" series, I highlight some foods that can be controversial for diabetes.
+The goal is to:

 Dispel food myths with history and essential nutritional information

 Help you become a student of your health by researching the foods you eat

 Help you try different foods in different ways